 “That was the toughest loss I’ve ever had, man.
 I wanted to go to the Final Four so bad.
 It was the only thing I ever wanted.”

 For a gifted 24-year-old, Pullen has a long hoops story to tell.
 Growing up around Chicago and playing against the likes of Iman Shumpert and Patrick Beverley, it wasn’t easy for Pullen to make a name for himself as a high-schooler.
 A late bloomer by his own admission, he figured he was destined for a low-DI school until a strong Nike All-American camp put him on higher ground.
-Teams like Marquette and Oklahoma suddenly showed interested.
+Teams like Marquette and Oklahoma suddenly showed interest.

 He also managed to catch the attention of Dalonte Hill, an assistant at Kansas State.
 Hill asked then-fellow assistant Frank Martin to give Pullen a look, and Martin obliged.
 Unsurprisingly, it turned into a classic love-at-first-sight tale.
 Sort of.